 But I didn't want to study business.
 I wanted to study what I was passionate about.

 I received a double major in strategic communication and German.
 Despite the doubts put in my head for four years, I had a job lined up before I had even graduated, and I'm still there, happy as a clam.

 I share these stories to prove that following your heart and listening to your gut pays off.
 I share these stories because despite being told I was acting impulsively or irrationally, I've been able to prove those who doubted me wrong and create a life I love.

 I am so frustrated by the idea of conventionality and safety.
 I am so tired of hearing people squash their loved ones' dreams and ambitions, out of fear that something might not work out.

 Every single decision we make in life might not work out.

 But life isn't about playing it safe.
-Life is about taking chances and daring to do what you want, even if it looks different than what others are doing.
+It's about taking chances and daring to do what we want, even if it looks different than what others want.